Understanding Self-Supervised Learning of Speech Representation via Invariance and Redundancy Reduction: Materials and Methods

 \subsection{Learning Framework}

-The Barlow Twins (BT) framework, as depicted in Fig.~\ref{fig:Barlow_Twins}, employs a joint embedding architecture (JEA), comprising an encoder $f_{\theta}$, to project augmented mini-batch speech views $X^A$ and $X^B$ into a latent space yielding $Z^A$ and $Z^B$ representations.
-The optimization objective, shown in Eq.~\eqref{eq:correlation} and~\eqref{eq:BT}, is to learn invariance between latent variables of the same sample and reduce redundancy different samples within a mini-batch in the representation space.
-However, the cross-correlation in original BT as shown in Eq.~\ref{eq:correlation} may influence gradient scale and does not affect relative latent relationships.
+The Barlow Twins (BT) framework, as depicted in Figure~\ref{fig:Barlow_Twins}, employs a \textit{joint embedding architecture} (JEA) to learn invariant representations.
+Specifically, it uses an encoder network $f_{\theta}$ to project augmented views of speech within a mini-batch - denoted $X^A$ and $X^B$ - into a \textit{shared latent space}, producing latent representations $Z^A$ and $Z^B$ respectively (see Figure \ref{fig:Barlow_Twins}).
+The key idea is that differently, augmented views of the same underlying speech sample should have similar latent variables, while views from different samples should be de-correlated in the latent space.

-To address this, we introduce the Modified Barlow Twins (MBT) objective.
-We $L_2$-normalize the latent dimensions of $Z^A$ and $Z^B$ as shown in Eq.~\eqref{eq:correlation:MBT} that can be applied to Eq.~\eqref{eq:BT}.
-This provides balanced gradients, mitigates varying feature magnitudes, and bases alignment on directions rather than scale.